Welcome

 Afternoon session: 12.30pm to 3.30pm

 Whilst any child may occasionally have time off school because they are too unwell to attend, sometimes they can be reluctant to attend school.
 Any barriers preventing regular attendance are best resolved between the school, the parents and the child.
 If a parent thinks their child is reluctant to attend school, then we will work with that family to understand the root problem and provide any necessary support.
 We can use outside agencies to help with this, such as the School Nurse, Mental Health and Emotional Wellbeing support services, a Child and Family Support Worker or the relevant Local Authority team/s.
 Where outside agencies are supporting the family, you may be invited to attend a Team Around the Family meeting (TAF) to consider what is working well and what needs to improve.
-An individualised early help plan will be agreed and subsequently reviewed.
+An individual support plan will be agreed and subsequently reviewed.

 See Annex A for summary tables of responsibilities for school attendance.

-The name and contact details of the Inclusion Team member pupils and parents should contact for more individual support with attendance
+The name and contact details of the Inclusion Team member pupils and parents should contact for more individual support with attendance is:

 attendance@springmeadow.essex.sch.uk